cuckon/rez-manager/README.md

-# rez-ls
+# Rez Managaer

+A rez util package that can:
-List all the status of rez packages.
+[x] List all the status of rez packages.
+[ ] Localization.
+[ ] Filter results.